Numerical quadrature in the Brillouin zone for periodic Schrodinger operators: Properties of the band structure at the Fermi level

 Recall that we are studying metallic systems, so that the Fermi level $\varepsilon_F$ is uniquely defined.
 In particular, the Fermi surface $\cS(\varepsilon_F)$ is non empty.
 We make the following two assumptions to ensure a good mathematical structure of the Fermi surface:

 From Assumption 2, we see that, for all $n \in \N^*$, the map $\varepsilon_n : \bk \mapsto \varepsilon_{n \bk}$ is a submersion near the Fermi surface, so that $\cS_{n}(\varepsilon_F) = \eps_{n}^{-1}(\eps_{F})$ is either empty or a smooth compact co-dimension~1 submanifold of the torus $\BZ$.
 From Assumption 1, $\cS(\varepsilon_F)$ is itself a smooth compact manifold, as the finite disjoint union of the $\cS_{n}(\varepsilon_F)$. \begin{remark}[Genericity of hypotheses] It is an interesting question to know whether such assumptions hold generically, i.e. for almost every potential $V$.
-For a generic smooth family $H_{\bk}$ of self-adjoint operators on $L^2_\per$ with compact resolvents, eigenvalue crossings happen on a set of codimension $3$ \cite{vonNeumann1993}, and band degeneracies on isolated points.
-There is therefore no reason to expect neither band crossings nor degeneracies at the Fermi level in the physical cases $d \leq 3$, and we would naturally expect that both these assumptions are generically true.
+For a generic smooth family $H_{\bk}$ of self-adjoint operators on $L^2_\per$ with compact resolvents, eigenvalue crossings happen on a set of codimension $3$ \cite{vonNeumann1993}, and band degeneracies on isolated points. \old{There is therefore no reason to expect neither band crossings nor degeneracies at the Fermi level in the physical cases $d \leq 3$, and we would naturally expect that both these assumptions are generically true.} Band crossings or degeneracies thus do not appear in general at the Fermi level in the physical cases $d \leq 3$, and we would naturally expect that both these assumptions are generically true.
 There are however two important caveats: first, many natural conjectures on the genericity of properties of the band structure still remain open in general (see \cite{kuchment2016overview} for an overview), and second, symmetries may force crossings or degeneracies.
-For instance, Assumption 1 is violated in the case of the free electron gas, or in graphene \cite{Fefferman2012}, due to the high symmetries of these systems. \end{remark}
+For instance, Assumption 1 is violated in the case of the free electron gas, or in graphene \cite{Fefferman2012}, due to the high symmetries of these systems.
+We will treat the case of the graphene in future work.
+In the sequel, the quality of Assumption 1 and Assumption 2 are measured by quantities $\delta_0 > 0$ and $C_\nabla > 0$ respectively (see Lemma~\ref{lem:coverBZ} below).
+For instance, for systems with Fermi level close to van-Hove singularity, $C_\nabla$ will be small. \end{remark}

 Let us define by

 The existence of ${\underline{M}}$ and ${\overline{M}}$ comes from~\eqref{eq:comparison_eigenvalues}, and it naturally holds that $\underline{M} \leq \overline{M}$.

 In the next lemma, we collect a number of properties of the Fermi surface and of spectral quantities on the sets $\widetilde \BZ_{n}(\eps_{F},\delta)$ and $\widetilde \cS_{n}(\eps_{F},\delta)$.
 In order to state these results, we introduce the density matrices